byin-cwi/Efficient-spiking-networks/TIMIT/README.md

-You can found "Preprocess_TIMIT" code from the git: https://github.com/JoergFranke/phoneme_recognition
+You can find "Preprocess_TIMIT" code from the git: https://github.com/JoergFranke/phoneme_recognition